 - POL 402 Capstone: Contentious Politics in the U.S.

 "Collective Representation as a Mobilizer: Race/Ethnicity, Gender, and their Intersections at the State Level.”
 State Politics & Policy Quarterly 16(2), 2016.
 (Co-Authored with Carole J. Uhlaner)

 Gender, Race, and Office Holding in the United States: Representation at the Intersections.
 Routledge Press, 2014.

 “Predicting Presence at the Intersections: Assessing the Variation in Women’s Office Holding across the States.”
-State Politics & Policy Quarterly, 2013.
+State Politics & Policy Quarterly 13(3), 2013.

 “Finding Intersection: Race, Class and Gender in the California Recall.”
 Politics & Gender 2(1), 2006.
-(With Lisa García Bedolla)
+(Co-Authored with Lisa García Bedolla)

 “Race, Gender and the Recall Vote.”
 In Shawn Bowler and Bruce Cain, eds., Clicker Politics: The California Recall Election.
 New York: Prentice Hall, 2005.
-(With Lisa García Bedolla)
+(Co-Authored with Lisa García Bedolla)

 Intellect, Spring 2014